Compare House Removals

 Once packed in to their original boxes, make sure you place the heaviest shoes into the bigger cardboard first, then load the lighter pairs on top.
 Fill any gaps and the top of the box with tissue and wrapping paper and then tape the box closed.
 If you don’t have the original shoe boxes, any cardboard box will do the job if you use the same wrapping technique.

 Once you’ve securely wrapped and packed your shoes, make sure you’ve correctly labelled the box with a colour or number and a list of the shoes that's in the cardboard box.
-Alternatively, use our labels and jot down the shoes you’re packing as they go in the box.
+Alternatively, use free labels for moving house and jot down the shoes you’re packing as they go in the box.

 You should use colour coded labels, so all your cardboard boxes with shoes in will have a red label.
 This will make it easier for you and the removal company when it comes to loading the boxes onto the van and unloading in to specific rooms.

 Follow our quick and easy step by step instructions on how to correctly pack your shoes for moving house.
 This method is commonly known as the "burrito method".